blinksh/blink/BUILD.md

 - UICKeyChainStore
 - MBProgressHUD

-If you would like to use HockeySDK (not required), download the latest version and drop it Frameworks.

 #### Resources
 Blink Shell makes use of a web terminal running from JavaScript code and linked at runtime.
 All the required resources to bundle the app, like terminal, fonts and themes, must be included under the Resources folder.

-Blink Shell makes use of Chromium's HTerm.
-To bundle it, start by cloning [Chromium's libapps](https://chromium.googlesource.com/apps/libapps/+/master/hterm), and generate hterm_all.js with the bin/mkdist.sh script (their build instructions are less than clear!).
-Drop the generated hterm_all.js file into the Resources folder.

 Font Style uploads requires [webfonts.js](https://github.com/typekit/webfontloader), but it isn't needed for Blink to work.
 Download the file and drop it into Resources folder.